aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.14.2 ####
+- Bug fixes
+	- Fix every workday recurrence and avoid INTERVAL=0 which is wrongly set from Outlook Object Model, fixes problem with certain versions of SabreDAV/OwnCloud, where INTERVAL=0 leads to an internal server error
+	- Catch also possible ArgumentException in  MapRecurrence1To2 when trying to get AppointmentItem of a changed occurence.
+	- Improve handling of DECLINED and cancelled meetings.
+	- Prefix AppointmentItem Subject with "Cancelled: " if event status is CANCELLED
+	- Use extension .vcf instead of .vcs for newly created vcards.
+	- Improve mapping of phonenumbers, map Outlook OtherPhoneNumber and OtherFaxNumber and set TYPE=MAIN for PrimaryPhoneNumber.
+	- Improve mapping of HOME and WORK URLs for vcards.
+	- Refactor IsOnline() check to avoid problems in proxy environments, ticket #189

 #### 1.14.0 ####
 - New features
 	- Skip sync runs, if network is not available to avoid error reports in that case, add general option to check Internet connection with dns query to www.google.com.
 If you are in a local network without dns or google.com blocked, disable this option.